 No. Items to check Cause Action 1 Use the show interfaces command to display the failure statistics, and check whether there is a count for the following item for the target port.
 If there is a count, see the Cause and Action columns.
 For AX6700S, AX6600S, or AX6300S series switches: - Signal detect errors - LOS of sync - HI_BER - LF For AX3800S, AX3600S, or AX2400S series switches: - Signal detect errors Line quality on the receiving side is degraded.
 Check the type of the optical fiber.
-For the types, see the Hardware Instruction Manual . the optical level, see the Hardware Instruction Manual .
+For the types, see the Hardware Instruction Manual .
+If an optical attenuator is used, check the attenuation value.
+For the optical level, see the Hardware Instruction Manual .
 Check the cable length.
 For the cable length, see the Hardware Instruction Manual .